mendix/docs/content/releasenotes/developer-portal/index.md

 ## 2018

-#### July 23th, 2018
+#### July 23rd, 2018

 #### Improvements

-* Fixed problems with uploads, downloads and restores of backups with very large databases in Cloud V4
+* We fixed problems with the uploading, downloading, and restoring of backups with very large databases in Cloud V4.
-* Added an alert on database connections
-* Added an alert on internal alerting problems
+* We added alerts on database connections and on internal alerting problems.
-* Fixed a problem where 404, 403 and 503 responses to a REST call would be translated to an HTML error page
+* We fixed the problem wherein 404, 403, and 503 responses to a REST call translated to an HTML error page.
-* Added telegraph as a sidecar for monitoring
+* We added Telegraf as a sidecar for monitoring.

 #### July 17th, 2018